-The following excerpt is taken from Luther's commentary on the book of Galatians regarding chapter 4 verse 30.
+The following excerpt is taken from Luther's commentary on the book of Galatians regarding chapter 4 verse 30, which can be accessed HERE at pages 368-369 within the scanned book.
+[Bold added by me.]

 And now they themselves do not defend their wicked life; nay, rather, they which are the best and the soundest of them all, do detest it; but they fight for the maintenance and defence of the doctrine of devils, for hypocrisy, and for the righteousness of works.
 Here they allege the authority of councils and the examples of holy fathers, whom they affirm to have been the authors of their holy orders and statutes.
 Therefore, we fight not against the manifest wickedness and abominations of the papacy, but against the greatest holiness and holiest saints thereof, which think they lead an angelic life, whilst they dream that they keep not only the commandments of God, but also the counsels of Christ, and do works of supererogation, and such as they are not bound to do.
 This, we say, is to labour in vain, except they take hold of that only and alone, which Christ saith is only necessary, and choose the good part with Mary, which shall not be taken from them.